raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### get_camera

 Displays the enabled and detected state of the official camera.
-1 means yes, 0 means no. Whilst all firmware will support the camera, this support needs to be enabled by using [raspi-config](../../configuration/raspi-config.md).
+1 means yes, 0 means no. Whilst all firmware (except cutdown versions) will support the camera, this support needs to be enabled by using [raspi-config](../../configuration/raspi-config.md).

 #### get_throttled